hande-qmc/hande/documentation/users_guide/hubbard.rst

     Estimate the size of the Hilbert space within the desired symmetry block of the Hamiltonian by performing *ncycles* cycles of a Monte Carlo algorithm.
     The overall spin must be set using **ms**.
 Currently symmetry is only available for the momentum formulation of the Hubbard model.
-The symmetry can be selected by specifying a reference determinant.
+The symmetry block can be selected by specifying a reference determinant.

 Calculation options: symmetry options